 - Regulated Power Supply-The raw DC voltage provided at the 3-pin header is routed to a 5 V switching voltage regulator, then to a separate 3.3 V linear regulator.
-The regulators provide stable power to the RCM4300 module and the Prototyping Board. - Power LED-The power LED lights whenever power is connected to the Prototyping Board. - Reset Switch-A momentary-contact, normally open switch is connected directly to the RCM4300's /RESET_IN pin.
-Pressing the switch forces a hardware reset of the system. - I/O Switches and LEDs-Two momentary-contact, normally open switches are connected to the PB4 and PB5 pins of the RCM4300 module and may be read as inputs by sample applications. - Two LEDs are connected to the PB2 and PB3 pins of the RCM4300 module, and may be driven as output indicators by sample applications. - Prototyping Area-A generous prototyping area has been provided for the installation of through-hole components. +3.3 V, +5 V, and Ground buses run around the edge of this area.
+The regulators provide stable power to the RCM4100 series module and the Prototyping Board. - Power LED-The power LED lights whenever power is connected to the Prototyping Board. - Reset Switch-A momentary-contact, normally open switch is connected directly to the RCM4100's /RESET_IN pin.
+Pressing the switch forces a hardware reset of the system. - I/O Switches and LEDs-Two momentary-contact, normally open switches are connected to the PB4 and PB5 pins of the RCM4100 series module and may be read as inputs by sample applications. - Two LEDs are connected to the PB2 and PB3 pins of the RCM4100 series module, and may be driven as output indicators by sample applications. - Prototyping Area-A generous prototyping area has been provided for the installation of through-hole components. +3.3 V, +5 V, and Ground buses run around the edge of this area.
 Several areas for surface-mount devices are also available.
 (Note that there are SMT device pads on both top and bottom of the Prototyping Board.)
-Each SMT pad is connected to a hole designed to accept a 30 AWG solid wire. - Module Extension Header-The complete pin set of the RCM4300 module is duplicated at header J2.
+Each SMT pad is connected to a hole designed to accept a 30 AWG solid wire. - Module Extension Header-The complete non-analog pin set of the RCM4100 series module is duplicated at header J2.
 Developers can solder wires directly into the appropriate holes, or, for more flexible development, a 2 × 25 header strip with a 0.1" pitch can be soldered into place.
-See Figure B-4 for the header pinouts. - NOTE: The same Prototyping Board can be used for several series of RabbitCore modules, and so the signals at J2 depend on the signals available on the specific RabbitCore module. - Analog Inputs Header-The Prototyping Board's analog signals are presented at header J3.
-These analog signals are connected via attenuator/filter circuits on the Prototyping Board to the corresponding analog inputs on the RCM4300 module.
+See Figure B-4 for the header pinouts.

+NOTE: The same Prototyping Board is used for several series of RabbitCore modules, and so the signals at J2 depend on the signals available on the specific RabbitCore module.

+- Analog Inputs Header-The complete analog pin set of the RCM4100 series module is duplicated at header J3.
 Developers can solder wires directly into the appropriate holes, or, for more flexible development, a 2 × 7 header strip with a 0.1" pitch can be soldered into place.
-See Figure B-4 for the header pinouts.

-- RS-232-Two 3-wire or one 5-wire RS-232 serial ports are available on the Prototyping Board at header J4.
-A 10-pin 0.1" pitch header strip installed at J4 allows you to connect a ribbon cable that leads to a standard DE-9 serial connector. - Current Measurement Option-You may cut the trace below header JP1 on the bottom side of the Prototyping Board and install a 1 × 2 header strip from the Development Kit to allow you to use an ammeter across the pins to measure the current drawn from the +5 V supply.
-Similarly, you may cut the trace below header JP2 on the bottom side of the Prototyping Board and install a 1 × 2 header strip from the Development Kit to allow you to use an ammeter across the pins to measure the current drawn from the +3.3 V supply. - Backup Battery-A 2032 lithium-ion battery rated at 3.0 V, 220 mA·h, provides battery backup for the RCM4300 SRAM and real-time clock.
+See Figure B-4 for the header pinouts. - RS-232-Two 3-wire or one 5-wire RS-232 serial ports are available on the Prototyping Board at header J4.
+A 10-pin 0.1" pitch header strip installed at J4 allows you to connect a ribbon cable that leads to a standard DE-9 serial connector.

+- Current Measurement Option-You may cut the trace below header JP1 on the bottom side of the Prototyping Board and install a 1 × 2 header strip from the Development Kit to allow you to use an ammeter across the pins to measure the current drawn from the +5 V supply.
+Similarly, you may cut the trace below header JP2 on the bottom side of the Prototyping Board and install a 1 × 2 header strip from the Development Kit to allow you to use an ammeter across the pins to measure the current drawn from the +3.3 V supply. - Backup Battery-A 2032 lithium-ion battery rated at 3.0 V, 220 mA·h, provides battery backup for the RCM4100 series SRAM and real-time clock.